Five Key Takeaways After One Year as a Startup CEO (spoiler: contains provocative viewpoints)

 What helps me every day is simply being aware of this and not getting too frustrated about it.

 Have a vision and build a culture

 Right when we departed on our journey to transform Erento, we defined the company vision and culture.
-We put those principles into writing and added them to the regular performance evaluations (upward and downward feedback) to ensure we would hold ourselves to these standards (see here for how we designed an employee performance evaluation system, and how we later updated it).
+We put those principles into writing and added them to the regular performance evaluations (upward and downward feedback) to ensure we would hold ourselves to these standards.

 Be sure to communicate clearly and often on vision and expectations: we have a very open feedback culture at Erento.
 We make sure people know exactly what is expected from them and where they stand in terms of performance.

 Alignment is the A and O of a well-functioning culture: we strive to have highly aligned but autonomous people working at Erento.
 We believe that this allows us to get the best out of people.